Alabama-Oklahoma: Orange Bowl prediction, time, TV channel, preview | NCAA.com

-Defending national champion Alabama faces Heisman winner Kyler Murray and Oklahoma in the Orange Bowl in a College Football Playoff semifinal on Saturday, Dec.
+No. 1 Alabama faces Heisman winner Kyler Murray and No. 4 Oklahoma in the Orange Bowl in a College Football Playoff semifinal this Saturday, Dec.
 29. Find a prediction, time, TV channel and a preview below.

 Alabama-Oklahoma: Orange Bowl time, TV channel